This page explains how the length of treatment time for Hepatitis C effects Hep C treatment outcomes and cure rates

-If your health insurance or health care provider offers you 8 weeks treatment take it, but seriously consider backing the 8 weeks treatment up with at least an extra 4 weeks treatment using a generic equivalent.
+If your health insurance or health care provider offers you 8 weeks treatment of course you should take it, but seriously consider backing the 8 weeks treatment up with at least an extra 4 weeks treatment using a generic equivalent.
 Look at it this way.
-If my maths is correct (not my strong point) 8 weeks treatment means about 1 in 12 people will relapse.
+If my maths is correct 8 weeks treatment means about 1 in about 25 people will relapse.
 12 weeks treatment means about one in about 40 will relapse.
-In other words doing the extra 4 weeks almost doubles your chance of not relapsing.
+In other words by treating your Hepatitis C for the extra 4 weeks you almost double your chance of not relapsing.

 Sixteen weeks treatment is better than 12 weeks treatment but not by a huge amount.
 However it still improves your chance of a 100% cure.

 We do know, from various studies across all genotypes that rates of cure look something like this:

 4 Weeks <50%